OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal/Configuration.md

 numerous languages.
 Changing the language will only become active after the next login.

+!!! attention
 	The language of course content is not affected by the language selection here.

 You can also set how often you want to receive email notifications.
 You can choose between: switched off, monthly, weekly, daily, half-day, every four and